ddbj/-jga-analysis-qc/README.md

 $ jga-analysis-qc report --fastqc <project directory> <sample list file>
 ```

-In addition to the directure structure above, FastQC results are supposed to be placed in the structure like the following.
+In addition to the directory structure above, FastQC results are supposed to be placed in the structure like the following.

 ```
 <project directory>/